 (Australian Investors Association, 2015–16)

 Subediting and proofreading this quarterly newsletter involved work on 24 pages of articles covering investing, whether in self-managed super funds or directly in the various investments – stocks and shares, bonds, cash, property etc.

 Selecting and subediting feature articles and news items was a crucial part of setting up this dynamic website – the online version of our quarterly print magazine catering for Australian micro and small businesses.
 Its case studies, articles and news are written by staff journalists and industry and government experts.

 Various authors (Deakin University, 2013)

-Copyediting 40 papers for The Encounters: Place, Situation, Context Papers—The Refereed Proceedings of the 17th Conference of the Australasian Association of Writing Programs, we also styled them into a professional, consistent format, including bibliographies.
+Copyediting 40 papers for The Encounters: Place, Situation, Context Papers—The Refereed Proceedings of the 17th Conference of the Australasian Association of Writing Programs involved also styling them into a professional, consistent format, including bibliographies.

 Marguerita J Rainbow (Balboa Press, USA, 2013)